selinastraub/pdsnd_github/README.md

 ### Description
 In this project data provided by Motivate, a bike share system provider for many major cities in the United States, is used to uncover bike share usage patterns between three large cities: Chicago, New York City, and Washington, DC.
+I used Python to create an interactive experience in the terminal, that gives back descriptive statistics for the locations and time frame chosen by the user.

 ### Files used
 chicago.csv